-Property operating expenses increased 9% compared to Q1-2023, due to higher cleaning and utilities as a result of higher physical building occupancy combined with higher seasonal costs which are primarily recoverable by the REIT.
-This increase was partially offset by the impact of the disposition activity in 2023.
-Realty tax expenses decreased 4% as result of the disposition activity in 2023.
+The REIT's Property operating expenses increased by 7% (YTD-2024 - 8%) compared to Q2-2023 due to higher cleaning, repair and maintenance costs and utilities as a result of higher physical building occupancy.
+Those higher expenses are primarily recoverable by the REIT.
+This increase was partially offset by the impact of the Primary Variance Drivers.
+The REIT's realty tax expenses decreased by 2% (YTD-2024 - 3%) as result of the Primary Variance Drivers.